oldo/api-docs-public/source/index.html.md

 currency | yes | `EUR` | Currency code
 pax | yes | `2` | Number of guests making the enquiry
 duration | no | `3` | Duration of the enquiry in the `duration_unit` defined for the product.
 If nothing is provided the product's `default_duration` will be used

+# Deeplink URL to Product

+Returns the URL required to link directly to the product, including all start date, end date, duration and pax settings.